LovelandPolitics.com

 Loveland - June 18, 2009

-Loveland Planning Commissioner Troy Krenning recently scolded a commercial land owner during a public
+Loveland Planning Commissioner Troy Krenning recently scolded a commercial land owner during a

-competitive.
+to be more competitive.
 Krenning told the landowner;

 ‘ if a business across the street from you is selling shirts for $10 and you can only sell the same shirts for $15